rossdrew/emuRox/README.md

 ## 6502 and progress towards a working NES...

-I've seperate (at least) the NES section of this down into 7 stages:
+I've seperated (at least) the NES section of this down into 7 stages:

  - [x] I blasted through the first phase due to the massive amount of documentation on the MOS 6502
  - [x] While researching phase 3, I churned through the relitively basic work of parsing iNES files of phase 2 (without edge cases for now)